The Most Delicious and Best Way to Reheat Fried Chicken

 Let’s get into bringing that juicy and crispy chicken back to form !

 Once again bathing your left-over fried chicken in hot oil makes a lot of sense.
 Not only will it restore its crispy exterior, but it will also make it juicy again!

 - Let chicken go up to room temperature.

 - In a heavy-bottomed pan or deep-fryer, bring cooking oil to 350°F. Use enough oil to cover the chicken.
 Canola oil will be helpful if you don’t have a thermometer since its smoke point is at 400°F. Hence, you can place the chicken a few minutes before it starts to smoke.

 - Carefully put the chicken into the hot oil using your tongs.

 - Reheat the biggest chicken parts for two to three minutes and less for the smaller parts such as the wing.
 Take care not to over-brown the chicken.

 - Let them drain and slightly cool on a wire rack.

 - Eat up and enjoy !

-Many also swear by reheating chicken in the oven !
-Do this right, and you’ll be eating fried chicken that is crispy on the outside and moist !
+Many also swear by reheating chicken in the convection oven !
+Do this right, and you’ll be eating fried chicken that stays crispy on the outside and moist !